 Add the Easy Sew Mug Rug with Crochet Border to your favorites or queue on Ravelry.

 Sewing Tutorial and Crochet Pattern by Underground Crafter

 Mug rugs are practical and add a handmade touch to your home.
 Mug rugs make great last-minute gifts for holidays, birthdays, housewarmings, or for anytime for your favorite hot-beverage lover.
 This tutorial is divided into 3 parts: how to sew an easy mug rug, how to crochet onto fabric, and how to add a lovely shell stitch border.

 - 6″ (15 cm) before adding crochet border; approximately 7.5″ (19 cm) square after adding crochet border.

 - Baby Lock Jubilant sewing machine.
 (Read my review of the Jubilant here.)

-- Cricut 45 mm Rotary Cutter, Acrylic Ruler, and Cutting Mat OR fabric scissors and marking pen.
+- Cricut 45 mm rotary cutter, acrylic ruler, and self-healing cutting mat.
+OR fabric scissors and marking pen.